infrahq/infra/docs/using-infra/grants.md

 ### Example: Grant user `dev@example.com` the user role to Infra

-This Grant will provide `dev@example.com` *some* access to the Infra API, including logging in and using a destination they have been granted access to, listing destinations, and updating their own user.
+This grant will provide `dev@example.com` *some* access to the Infra API, including logging in and using a destination they have been granted access to, listing destinations, and updating their own user.
 It does *not* include access to creating additional grants, managing identity providers, managing destinations, or managing other users.

 ```bash
 infra grants add --user dev@example.com --role user infra